-Akai Ito Kai (Gathering for "Red String of Fate") is a match-making event organized by S-cubic, a sister organization of I-HoP which is supporting career development of DC and PD researchers who are fluent in Japanese.
-The event is held three times a year, twice in Sapporo and once in Tokyo.
+Akai Ito Kai (Gathering for "Red String of Fate") is a matchmaking event organized by S-cubic, a sister organization of I-HoP which is supporting the career development of DC and PD researchers who are fluent in Japanese.
+The event is held four times a year, three times in Sapporo and once in Tokyo.
 Each event is attended by 15+ companies who are interested in hiring PhDs from Hokkaido University.
-Around 40 DC and PD researchers will spend a whole day by attending the following events all in Japanese:
+Around 40~50 DC and PD researchers will spend a whole day by attending the following events all in Japanese:

 10 minutes introduction from each company

-Poster session (each researchers promote themselves using specially prepared poster of their research objectives and personality)
+Poster session (each researcher promote themselves using a specially prepared poster of their research objectives and personality)

-Corporate booth session (each researchers will visit 5 different companies' booth)
+Corporate booth session (each researcher will visit 6 different companies' booth)